ST MARYS PRIMARY SCHOOL

 Reading is a golden thread in our curriculum; reading enables children to make sense of the world they live in and to extend their knowledge about specific aspects of the projects they are undertaking.
 Texts are chosen to ensure children experience a wide variety over time, broaden vocabulary and understanding of grammar and allow children to experience reading as a pleasurable experience which underpins all their learning across the curriculum.

 Texts that we use include magazines, comics, maps, picture books, dual language books, phonic readers, book banded books, dictionaries and thesauruses, atlases, class made books, poetry, recipe books, information texts, explanation texts, diaries, posters and visual texts.
 Research (Perfetti et al 1996) highlights the importance of keeping the texts interesting so as to engage pupils.
-We have selected texts that will also act as a stimulus for writing.
+We are proud of our investment in books at St Mary's.

 Early Years Reading